FREE ONLINE ED ASSESSMENT. Start Here

 Issues like premature ejaculation (PE), erectile dysfunction (ED) and sexual performance anxiety can make it difficult to last longer in bed.
 Health and lifestyle factors can take their toll too.

-The good news is they’re all totally treatable.
-We’ll take a look at what sexual stamina means, how it works and how you can increase it to better control ejaculation so you won’t climax so quickly.
+The good news is they’re treatable.
+We’ll take a look at what sexual stamina means and how you can improve your erections or better control ejaculation timing so you won’t climax so quickly.

 Let’s get into it.

-Sexual stamina is the ability to sustain sexual activity before having to rest.
-Low sexual stamina can affect how long erections last and when you reach orgasm.
-On average, it takes five to seven minutes for men to reach orgasm and ejaculate.
+What does stamina mean for men exactly?
+Simply put, sexual stamina is your individual physical and mental ability to sustain sexual activity before having to rest.
+How long erections last and when you reach orgasm can affect your sexual stamina.
+On average, it takes five to seven minutes for men to reach orgasm and ejaculate — although the range is wide.

 Certain sexual dysfunction problems and overall health issues can weaken your stamina.
-Premature ejaculation is one of the most common forms of sexual dysfunction, affecting about 20 to 30 percent of men who are sexually active.
+Premature ejaculation is one of the most common forms of sexual dysfunction, affecting about 20 to 30 percent of men who are sexually active (although reports are very subjective, so the true prevalence might be higher or lower).
 While PE can occur alone, it’s often seen along with erectile dysfunction.

 Other factors that can affect sexual stamina include:

 Orgasm and ejaculation.
-Many guys face difficulty reaching orgasm and ejaculating, thus limiting their sexual stamina.
 As you’ve probably noticed, you have to take a break after ejaculating to rest and let your refractory period pass.
 The refractory period allows your body to rest from sexual activity and return to a normal state.

 Erectile dysfunction.
 Sometimes, your ability to maintain an erection can interfere with your sexual performance.
 ED is the inability to get or maintain an erection for sex.
 When you have ED, you may lose your erection during sex, affecting your stamina.